Tarasa24/PDS-2024-Python/README.md

 ## How do I...?

 ### ...view the presentation?
-Open the latest release and download the `pdf` file. https://tarasa24.github.io/PDS-2024-Python/
+Open the [latest release](https://github.com/Tarasa24/PDS-2024-Python/releases/latest) and download the attached pdf file.
+Alternatively, you can generate the pdf presentation yourself.

 ### ...view the code examples?
-Navigate to the `code` directory in the [web-handout](https://tarasa24.github.io/PDS-2024-Python/) and select the desired topic.
+Navigate to the `codes` directory in the [web-handout](https://tarasa24.github.io/PDS-2024-Python/codes) and select the desired topic.

 ### ...embed code snippets in my presentation?
 Open the [Carbon Code Visualizer](https://carbon.now.sh/) in the browser of your choice.
 Roughly match the settings to the ones used in the repository.
 Copy over your code and generate the image.
-Download the image and embed it in the presentation.

 ### ...generate the pdf presentation?
-Make sure you have TeX Live package installed on your system (texlive-latex-base, texlive-latex-recommended, texlive-fonts-recommended, texlive-latex-extra and texlive-lang-czechslovak).
-Navigate to the `presentation` directory and run the following commands:
+Make sure you have TeX Live package installed on your system (`texlive-latex-base`, `texlive-latex-recommended`, `texlive-fonts-recommended`, `texlive-latex-extra` and `texlive-lang-czechslovak`).
+Then run the following commands in the root directory of the repository.

 ```bash
   pdflatex -file-line-error -output-directory=presentation presentation/prezentace.tex